HalfSquare/MonteCarloSimulation/project_requirement/project-requirement.md

 ### 3.1 External interfaces

 OpenRocket is a Java executable and so runs on all desktop systems that support Java, including Windows, MacOS, and most Linux distributions.
 The interface for OpenRocket, and thus our extension, is a standard desktop environment.
-The individual interfaces for this environment are subject to large variation in specification.
-They interfaces are:
+The individual interfaces for this environment are subject to a large variation in specifications.
+The interfaces are:
  - **Monitor**: At least standard definition, likely high definition or above.
  - **Keyboard**: Likely QWERTY, could be other layouts.
 We will only be designing for keyboards that use the Latin Alphabet.
  - **Mouse**: Specification for the mouse is irrelevant as long as it provides two axes of movement.